Peace (band): 2009–2011: Formation and beginnings

 Originally named November and the Criminal, the band formed in August 2009 and released their self-titled debut EP in March 2010 before changing their name to Peace in October 2010.
 The band stated in 2013 they changed their name after having "written a whole different group of songs, which had a different feel" and dismissed their previous incarnation as November and The Criminal as being a "high-school band, when we were in college".
 During the band's last gig under their old name, they performed the first song written as Peace twice.

 Lead singer Harry Koisser stated that the band was founded out of boredom, while the name Peace was inspired by a photograph celebrating the end of the Second World War.
-The Koisser brothers grew up in Droitwich, where they attended the Wychavon Youth Music after school club and formed Farmyard Juice before forming The Third Exit together in January 2004 whilst at Droitwich Spa High School.
-The brothers also formed Emo/Melodic hardcore band "Drowning In Deuce" in 2008.
-Boyce and Castle both attended Nunnery Wood High School, with the band forming when Harry Koisser and Boyce met at Worcester Sixth Form College.

-Up until this point, the band were relatively unknown, even on the local music scene, and their earliest documented gig took place during the Worcester Music Festival on 23 August 2009 Andrew Marston of BBC Introducing was one of the band's first supporters, giving them a prime-time slot on the BBC Hereford & Worcester stage at the Nozstock Festival of Performing Arts in July 2010 as well as much airplay beforehand.
-Andy O'Hare would later make them one of his top ten picks of the year.

 In January 2012, Peace released their first track, "Bblood", online.
 Having attracted the attention of NME, the band were featured as part of the magazine's 2012 'Ones to Watch' feature, which praised them for "Doomy, gruff vocals laced with foreboding guitars that board on tropical (and sound about 10 times more exhilarating than you imagine that could be)".
 Peace were also well received by The Guardian, who hailed them as "the future of indie".

 The band released their debut single "Follow Baby" in April 2012, which was limited to 500 7" vinyl copies, 200 of which were signed by the band members.
 Having supported Mystery Jets and The Vaccines on tour, Peace proceeded to release their debut extended play EP Delicious on 7 September.
 Well received by the BBC and NME, the four-track extended play featured "California Daze", a track made available as a free download by the band in August of that year.